plam1216/plam1216/README.md

 🔮 Hope to one day create my own VST (Virtual Studio Technology)

 ### What's New?
-💡 I have been learning the MERN stack recently design a full CRUD application inspired by 500px and Instagram.
+💡 I have been learning the MERN stack and recently designed a full CRUD application inspired by 500px and Instagram.
 I am also learning Python and SQL.

 Check it out:
 [500px](https://github.com/plam1216/500px)